microsoft/PowerPlatformConnectors/certified-connectors/Pdfless/README.md

 ## Known issues

 - `Create a new PDF document` connector list at most 100 document templates.
 If you have more than 100 document templates, you can insert directly document template id into the form.

+## Deployment Instructions
+To deploy the Pdfless connector as a custom connector, please follow these instructions:

+1. In Power Automate, search for the "Pdfless" connector.
+2. Fill in the API key